vctorChamizo/Algorithms-DataStructure/README.md

 The implementation of the algorithms and data structures was carried out using C ++

 ## Author
-The project has been done to [Victor Chamizo](https://github.com/vctorChamizo).
+The project has been carried out by [Victor Chamizo](https://github.com/vctorChamizo).

 ####